29 Oct Don’t Be Intimidated

 The nervous system has been evolving for 600 million years, from ancient jellyfish to modern humans.
 Our ancestors had to make a critical decision many times a day: approach a reward or avoid a hazard – pursue a carrot or duck a stick.

 Both are important.
 Imagine being a hominid in Africa a million years ago, living in a small band.
 To pass on your genes, you’ve got to find food, have sex, and cooperate with others to help the band’s children (particularly yours) to have children of their own: these are big carrots in the Serengeti.
-Additionally, you’ve got to hide from predators, steer clear of Alpha males and females looking for trouble, and not let other hunter-gatherer bands kill you: these are significant sticks.
+Additionally, you’ve got to hide from predators, steer clear of aggression inside your band, and not let other hunter-gatherer bands hurt you: these are significant sticks.

 But here’s the key difference between carrots and sticks.
 If you miss out on a carrot today, you’ll probably have a chance at more carrots tomorrow.
 But if you fail to avoid a stick today – WHAP! – no more carrots forever.
 Compared to carrots, sticks usually have more urgency and impact.

 Consequently, your body generally reacts more intensely to negative stimuli than to equally strong positive ones.
 For example, intense pain can be produced all over the body, but intense pleasure comes only (for most people) from stimulating a few specific regions.